santerijps/programming-language-tutorial/README.md

-# Creating a programming language from scratch
+# `pltc`: Creating a programming language from scratch

 This project is a tutorial for myself to learn how to create my own programming language.
 I decided to write all the code in C. Below is a list of things that I would like to try: